-As stated at the beginning of this paper, the insights shared come from being in the mix, with "boots on the ground," and instigating those courageous conversations so necessary to develop the important partnerships churches need to move God's kingdom forward.
-Please allow me to end with one more actual story which highlights the learning curve still evident as partnerships begin to grow and mature.
+As stated at the beginning of this paper, the insights shared come from being in the mix, with "boots on the ground," and instigating those courageous conversations so necessary to develop the important partnerships church bodies need to move God's kingdom forward.
+So please allow me to conclude with one more story that highlights the learning curve still evident as partnerships begin to grow and mature.

-As I began my work as Regional Director-Africa LCMS WM in 2005, one of the items laid on my desk was a partnership agreement being developed titled, "Guiding Principles for the Working Agreement between the Lutheran Church- Missouri Synod (LCMS) World Mission and the Ethiopian Evangelical Church Mekane Yesus (EECMY)."
-Less than three pages long and in process since 1996, the goal was to complete the agreement as soon as possible.
+As I began my work as Regional Director-Africa LCMS WM in 2005, one of the items laid on my desk was a partnership agreement being developed entitled, "Guiding Principles for the Working Agreement between the Lutheran Church-Missouri Synod (LCMS) World Mission and the Ethiopian Evangelical Church Mekane Yesus (EECMY)."
+Since it was less than three pages long and in process since 1996, the goal was to complete the agreement as soon as possible.

 One of my first African meetings was with the President of the EECMY in March 2006 to discuss the document.
-We spent several hours working through the document, revising, changing phrases, trying to develop appropriate language that was satisfactory to both sides.
+We spent several hours working through the document, word-smithing, changing phrases, and trying to develop appropriate language satisfactory to both sides.
 At the end of the day, we still had work to do and we both indicated that we would plan another meeting to address the formal partnership.
 Over the next two years, we met a number of times, with little if any progress.

-One day, I received an e-mail inviting LCMS WM to the EECMY's annual partnership gathering, scheduled for January 2008.
+One day, I received an email inviting LCMS WM to the EECMY's annual partnership gathering scheduled for January 2008.
 I returned to Ethiopia for the 29th annual partners meeting, the "Committee of Mutual Christian Responsibility."
-The partners were from all over the globe, mostly Europe and North America.
+The partners were from all over the globe-mostly Europe and North America.
 They included LWF, PCUSA, RCA, NLM, and many others-a total of 40-45 partners with whom the EECMY had a formal relationship/partnership.
-And each of them had signed a partnership agreement Memorandum of Understanding, written by the EECMY.
+Each of them had signed a partnership agreement MOU that had been written by the EECMY.

-It was a new discovery.
-The EECMY had developed their own agreements.
-I took copies and asked LCMS WM in St. Louis to look at them and determine if they could serve as the platform for partnership with the EECMY rather than have LCMS WM and the EECMY try to draft and write a separate document.
+It was an unexpected discovery.
+The EECMY had developed its own agreements.
+I took copies and asked LCMS WM in St. Louis to look at them and determine if they could serve as the platform for partnership with the EECMY, rather than have the LCMS WM and the EECMY try to draft and write a separate document.
 Except for a few items, LCMS WM responded that the documents could be the platform for a signed, official partnership.

 Another partnership meeting took place in April 2008, four months after the annual meeting.
 I indicated that I had discovered and read the EECMY partnership agreements already developed.
-The president informed me that the "Standard

-Partnership Agreement" was for all partners and the EECMY even allowed room for discussion if there was any article that was not clear or needed some modification.

-With that as the backdrop to the meeting, and with the president at the table with both the LCMS WM MOU that had been in draft form for years and the EECMY's own partnership documents in front of him, he asked me, "which one should we use-the MOU being drafted between WM and the EECMY or the EECMY's own document?"
+The president informed me that the "Standard Partnership Agreement" was for all partners, and the EECMY even allowed room for discussion if there was any article that was not clear or needed some modification.
+With that understanding as the backdrop to the meeting, and with the president at the table with both the LCMS WM MOU that had been in draft form for years, and with the EECMY's own partnership documents in front of him, he asked me, "Which one should we use-the MOU being drafted between WM and the EECMY or the EECMY's own document?"
 I told him to rip up the LCMS WM MOU and to work with the EECMY's document.